 Brittle Star Ophiuroconis bispinosa

-The City of San Diego's Ocean Monitoring Program is the preeminent leader in studying the effects of our regional treatment processes on the marine environment.
+The Public Utilities Department's Ocean Monitoring Program is the preeminent leader in studying the effects of our regional treatment processes on the marine environment.
 There are currently two distinct monitoring programs being conducted.
 The first is the National Pollutant Discharge Elimination System (NPDES) mandated program surrounding the Point Loma Ocean Outfall, which handles wastewater discharged to the Pacific Ocean from the City's Point Loma Wastewater Treatment Plant.
 The second is the monitoring program surrounding the South Bay Ocean Outfall, which discharges effluent originating from both the City's South Bay Water Reclamation Plant and the International Boundary and Water Commission's International Wastewater Treatment Plant.
-The coverage between these two programs extends 120 square miles total-north to Del Mar and south to Punta Bandera, Mexico, and encompasses the shoreline seaward approximately 10 miles, to depths of over 500m (~1,640 ft).
+The coverage between these two programs extends 120 square miles total-north to Del Mar and south to Punta Bandera, Mexico, and encompasses the shoreline seaward approximately 10 miles, to depths of over 500 meters (~1,640 ft).

 - To ensure that the marine environment is protected